wolfwind521/indoor3D/README.md

 When it finishes loading, the callback functon is called.
 Since the ui can only be constructed after the data is fully loaded, so the `getUI()` function must be called in the callback.

+if the file is already loaded by other modules, you should use the `.parse(jsonData)` method instead

+**.parse(jsonData)**

+parse the json Data.
+if the jsonData is loaded by other modules, you can just use this function to pass it to the indoor map

 **.adjustCamera**

 Resets the camera to its default settings.
 This function is called when switching floors